11 of the Best Foods of Italy

 This steak is prepared using a specific kind of cow that is found in Tuscany; called Chianina.
 It is prepared in a very particular way.
 It is found in many higher-end restaurants in Florence.
 I have to say, Gary & I both tried it back in 2012 when in Florence and it wasn’t anything special to us.

 Ribolitta is a hearty vegetable soup that has bread in it.
 It was once considered a poor man’s food and was created by servants who collected unfinished vegetables and made this iconic Tuscan soup.
-I have to say that is is very tasty and slightly different in each town.
+I have to say that it’s very tasty and slightly different in each town.
 I enjoyed a bowl when recently in Florence on a nasty day.
 It warmed me right up!

 Last but not least, here is #11 of the best foods in Italy.

 It happens to be my favorite!